Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/outsider-entry.md

 Nineteen heroes were summoned to the Kingdom of Libestal by its seemingly kind and gentle ruler.
 The king pleaded for their strength to save his realm from the growing threat of the Stains.
 His demeanor was compassionate, his motives appeared noble—and it was all a lie.

 After the defeat of the Stain King, the monarch revealed his true identity.
 The so-called calamity had been orchestrated by him, and by defeating it, the heroes had unknowingly broken the seals on his prison.
-No longer bound, he shed his disguise and revealed his true form: **The Captive** (later known as **The Outsider**)
+No longer bound, he shed his disguise and revealed his true form—**The Captive** (later known as **the Outsider**)

 His intent was clear—to destroy all of existence as retribution for his imprisonment.
 But through the combined efforts of the heroes, he was ultimately struck down.
 However, as he fell, the very world began to collapse into the void.
 In the final moments, a mysterious entity intervened, pulling the heroes from the brink of annihilation.

 ### Chapter 2

-The heroes were pulled back in time by **Fia**, to the ancient era of Libestal—an age before the Outsider’s existence, in hopes of preventing his tragic birth altogether.
+The heroes were pulled back in time by **Fia** to the ancient era of Libestal—an age before the Outsider’s existence—in hopes of preventing his tragic birth altogether.

-During their journey, they encountered a wandering, nameless swordsman: **The Outlander**, who was on his own mission to destroy the Heart of Ruin, the wellspring of corruption plaguing the land.
+During their journey, they encountered a wandering, nameless swordsman, **the Outlander**, who was on his own mission to destroy the Heart of Ruin, the wellspring of corruption plaguing the land.

 #### The Nameless Swordsman